 - Applied Mathematics, Numerical Analysis and Computing

-This will allow the departments to identify for you a supervisor/academic advisor who will be best placed to advise you on potential pathways in those areas.
-Note that this will in no way limit your options: after arrival you will be completely free to pursue other directions.
+This choice will allow the departments to identify for you a supervisor/academic advisor who will be best placed to advise you on potential pathways in those areas.
+Please note that this choice will in no way limit your options.
+After arriving, you will be completely free to pursue other directions.

 Start or continue an application

 Step 1: Read our guide to getting started, which explains how to prepare for and start an application.

 Step 2: Check that you meet the Entry requirements and read the How to apply information on this page.

 Step 3: Check the deadlines on this page and the deadline information in our Application Guide.
 Plan your time to submit your application well in advance - we recommend two or three weeks earlier.

 Step 4: Check if you're eligible for an application fee waiver.
 Application fee waivers are available for: